Connected Machine agent network requirements

 Note

-Azure Arc-enabled servers does not support using a Log Analytics gateway as a proxy for the Connected Machine agent.
-At the same time, Azure Monitor Agent supports Log Analytics gateway.
+Azure Arc-enabled servers doesn't support using a Log Analytics gateway as a proxy for the Connected Machine agent.
+At the same time, Azure Monitor Agent supports Log Analytics gateways.

-If outbound connectivity is restricted by your firewall or proxy server, make sure the URLs and Service Tags listed below are not blocked.
+If your firewall or proxy server restricts outbound connectivity, make sure that the URLs and service tags listed here aren't blocked.

 Service tags

 For a list of IP addresses for each service tag/region, see the JSON file Azure IP Ranges and Service Tags - China Cloud.
-Azure publishes weekly updates containing each Azure Service and the IP ranges it uses.
-This information in the JSON file is the current point-in-time list of the IP ranges that correspond to each service tag.
+Microsoft publishes weekly updates that contain each Azure service and the IP ranges it uses.
+The information in the JSON file is the current point-in-time list of the IP ranges that correspond to each service tag.
 The IP addresses are subject to change.
-If IP address ranges are required for your firewall configuration, then the AzureCloud Service Tag should be used to allow access to all Azure services.
-Do not disable security monitoring or inspection of these URLs, allow them as you would other Internet traffic.
+If IP address ranges are required for your firewall configuration, use the AzureCloud service tag to allow access to all Azure services.
+Don't disable security monitoring or inspection of these URLs.
+Allow them as you would other internet traffic.

 For more information, see Virtual network service tags.